China (and other) meat product and carton labelling validation – Stage 1 Evaluation of possible RFID

 Cartons that were moved through the tunnel at a speed of 0.5m/s achieved consistent read rates of over 90 per cent.
 These results have shown that UHF RFID is suitable for use on meat products.

-Previous in this focus area 03 January 2023 Astech PW bandsaw (hands free) set weight Next in this focus area 29 April 2022 Collaborative robots evaluation and deployment strategy development – stage 2
+Previous in this focus area 28 February 2023 Carcase marking stage 2 – on plant proof of application (lamb) under provider supervision Next in this focus area 28 October 2022 Collaborative robots evaluation and deployment strategy development – Stage 2